Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Inelastic sub-GeV Dark Matter

 It should be noted that we considered keV scale mass splitting between DM candidates in the above discussion.
 While such a scenario is preferred from XENON1T anomaly point of view, one can have correct DM phenomenology for other splitting also.
 For keV scale mass splittings, the decay width of heavier DM remains small enough to make it long lived compared to the age of the universe.
 However, if we increase the mass splitting, heavier DM can become unstable.
 Since heavier DM decays into lighter DM and other SM particles within kinematical limits, the lifetime will be constrained from non-observation of such decay products.
 We apply a conservative upper bound on lifetime of such unstable particle to be approximately equal to the epoch of big bang nucleosynthesis (BBN) such that late decay of such particles do not affect the successful predictions of BBN and other late events like recombination.
 The resulting parameter space is shown in figure \ref{fig:life}.
 Clearly, mass splitting from a few tens of keV to a few tens of MeV are disallowed from such lifetime bounds.
 Since the mass splitting also affects neutrino mass, the parameters involved in neutrino mass formula needs to be adjusted accordingly so that they are consistent with lifetime bounds as well as neutrino mass constraints.
 For large mass splitting say, 1 MeV, the DM sector comprises of the lighter component only as the heavier DM decays in the early epochs.
 While such a scenario can not explain the XENON1T excess, it is still a viable scenario from DM point of view.
 We show the allowed parameter space for sub-GeV scalar DM with such large mass splitting of 1 MeV in figure \ref{fig:1MEV}.
 While the overall pattern of scattered points remains similar, the constraints become much more relaxed.
 For example, there is no lifetime constraint in this case as heavier DM has already decayed prior to BBN epoch.
 Also, since mass splitting is large, DM can not up-scatter off a nucleon.
 Thus, direct detection bounds from experiments like CRESST do not apply here.
 We however, show the bounds from flavour physics experiments which rule out the upper portion of the parameter space.

 Other cosmology bounds on such scenario may arise due to late decay of $Z'$ into SM leptons.
 For example, if $Z'$ decays after neutrino decoupling temperature $T^{\nu}_{\rm dec} \sim \mathcal{O}(\rm MeV)$, it will increase the effective relativistic degrees of freedom which is tightly constrained by Planck 2018 data as ${\rm N_{eff}= 2.99^{+0.34}_{-0.33}}$ \cite{Aghanim:2018eyx}.
 As pointed out by the authors of \cite{Ibe:2019gpv}, such constraints can be satisfied if $M_{Z'} \gtrsim \mathcal{O}(10 \; {\rm MeV})$, already satisfied by our scenario.
 Similar bound also exists for thermal DM masses in this regime which can annihilate into leptons till late epochs.
-Such constraints from the BBN as well as the cosmic microwave background (CMB) measurements can be satisfied if $M_{\rm DM} \gtrsim \mathcal{O}(1 \; {\rm MeV})$ \cite{Sabti:2019mhn} which is also satisfied in our models.
-On the other hand, constraints from CMB measurements disfavour such light sub-GeV thermal DM production in the early universe through s-channel annihilations into SM fermions \cite{Aghanim:2018eyx}.
-As shown by the author of \cite{Foldenauer:2018zrz} in the context of a similar $U(1)$ gauge model with sub-GeV DM, such CMB bounds can be satisfied for the near resonance region $M_{Z'} \approx 2 M_{\rm DM}$ along with correct relic.
-Specially, in the scenario with keV mass splitting between two DM candidates, the CMB bound on DM annihilation rate into electrons remains weaker compared to lifetime bound as can be checked by comparing the exclusion plots in \cite{Foldenauer:2018zrz} with the ones shown in our work.
+Such constraints from the BBN as well as the CMB measurements can be satisfied if $M_{\rm DM} \gtrsim \mathcal{O}(1 \; {\rm MeV})$ \cite{Sabti:2019mhn} which is also satisfied in our models.